 As you can see, the cost comparison between Cloud Functions and Cloud Run goes further than simply comparing a pricing list.
 Moreover, on your projects, you often will have to use the 2 solutions for taking advantage of their strengths and capabilities.

-However, some reasons, like GA support, VPC capabilty or eventing, can force you to choose Cloud Functions, but, most of time, it won’t be for a pricing reason.
+However, some reasons, VPC capabilty or eventing, can force you to choose Cloud Functions, but, most of time, it won’t be for a pricing reason.

 Finally, the variety of use-cases, differences in organization and the complexity of human resources (skills, wishes, motivations) generate too many combinaisons and I can only provide tips, and things not to forget in your decision process.
 It’s not possible to provide a unique answer.